rosshpayne/ODTM/README.md

 # README #

-DOM is a framework and centralised execution environment designed to run your complex Oracle database operations in a reliable, restartable and scalable fashion across if necesssary hundreds of database instances.
+DOM is a framework and centralised execution environment designed to run your complex Oracle database operations (e.g. purge data, reorg tables/indexes) in a reliable, restartable and scalable fashion across hundreds of database instances at a time.

+A database opertion consists of an ordered set of restartable tasks, each implemented by a stored procedues you have written.
-Each operation is first broken down into a set of restartable tasks that you supply as stored procedues and DOM executes across each database instances you have configured into DOM's data model.
+DOM executes each task concurrently across each database instances you have associated with the operation.

-DOM logs all operations by task down to the SQL level.
+DOM logs all operations by task and SQL.

 ### What is this repository for? ###